Climate crisis: Not acting now will destroy lives, livelihoods, natural habitats, experts say | Science-Environment

 Koll added that India needs to urgently map the risks based on these projected changes, ''but we do not even have a country-wide risk assessment based on observed changes.
 We might need to redesign our cities.
 Any kind of development should be planned based on an assessment of these risks -- whether it is expressways, public infrastructure or even a farm or a house''.

-The new IPCC report is far starker and much more certain that climate change is a direct result of human-induced emissions, Ajay Mathur, Director General, International Solar Alliance, said.
+The new IPCC report is far more stark and much more certain that climate change is a direct result of human-induced emissions, Ajay Mathur, Director General, International Solar Alliance, said.

-Mathur, who is also the DG of The Energy and Resources Institute (TERI), said the global energy sector (power, heat, and transport) accounts for around 73 percent of total emissions while reiterating that solar energy offers an ideal solution to all countries.
+Mathur, the former DG of The Energy and Resources Institute (TERI), said the global energy sector (power, heat and transport) accounts for around 73 per cent of total emissions, while reiterating that solar energy offers an ideal solution to all countries.

 ''It is also the engine behind every country's economic and developmental plans and ever more so in the emerging and developing economies where the quality of life and the accompanying energy consumption is less than the global average.
 And so it becomes ever more important for us to be able to meet our growing energy needs without adding more CO2 to the atmosphere.